 I once purchased ALL the fabric necessary to make a queen size quilt, although I had never ever quilted before.
 I had great plans, but they never got off the ground and that fabric found a home somewhere else along the way, though I don’t quite remember where.

-808 pounds of stuff has been taken out of our home!
+Our journey to discover how to declutter our home has thus far resulted in 808 pounds of stuff that has been taken out of our home (and I have 2 weeks to go!)
 Holy Cow!

 Bookmark these Home Decluttering Tips or pin the following image for your future reference.

-We're starting the second week of our Unclutter Your Nest and Lighten Your Load Boot Camp.
+We're starting the second week of our Unclutter Your Nest and Lighten Your Load Boot Camp and decluttering home journey.
 Isn't your home breathing easier with X pounds of stuff taken out of it?
 Aren't you breathing easier just knowing that you have fewer things to tend?
 I'll be back next weekend with home decluttering tips and suggestions for your laundry room, den and linen/coat closet.
 Until then, enjoy your lighter home.

 Thanks again for spending a few minutes of your busy day with me today.

 Please know that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!

 By subscribing to Nourish and Nestle, we will only use your email address to send you emails (no more than 2-3 per week) that will keep you up to date with the latest news and content on the site.
 In addition, you will have access to my growing library of knit & crochet patterns, as well as other printables.
 This library will continue to grow, so check back often.